 Dear members and friends,

-Lastly, PACE is saddened by the loss of two of our long time Adopt-A-School sponsors Salome Miller and Kathleen Khouri and send our sincere condolences to their family and wishing you peace and comfort during this difficult time.
+- The next disbursement of sponsor donations to the basic schools in Jamaica is planned for March 2021, so please send in your Adopt-A-School Donations no later than March 15, 2021 as I know the schools need and appreciate your support.Lastly, PACE is saddened by the loss of two of our long time Adopt-A-School sponsors Albert Williams and Diana Masny and send our sincere condolences to their family and wishing them peace and comfort during this difficult time.